perlinm/qLDPC/README.md

 ## Questions and issues

 If this project gains interest and traction, I'll add a documentation webpage to help users get started quickly.
-In the meantime, you can explore the lengthy documentation and explanations in the source code.  `qldpc/codes_test.py` contains examples of using the classes and methods described above.
+I am also working on a paper to present and explain these codes.
+In the meantime, you can explore the documentation and explanations in the source code.  `qldpc/codes_test.py` contains examples of using the classes and methods described above.

 If you have any questions or requests, please open an issue!